Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 - Add images and notes to stories.

 # Design
+In terms of visuals and data, Legendarium is inspired by the Code Institute "I Think Therefore I Blog" Codestar walkthrough project.
+Following the lessons in that walkthrough to gain understanding of the underlying principles, I made informed choices about where to retain elements, where to make partial changes, and where to add new styling and models.

+## Wireframes
 Legendarium was originally imagined as a database for RPG character backstories.
 Its initial wireframes reflect this vision, as does the name of its "chargen" app.
 However, as development continued, it was reimagined as a database for stories of all kinds.

-In terms of visuals and data, Legendarium is strongly inspired by the Code Institute "I Think Therefore I Blog" Codestar walkthrough project.
-Using the lessons shown in that walkthrough to understand the underlying principles, various changes were made to the

-## Wireframes
 ![Mobile wireframe.](/static/images/mobile_wireframe.png)
 ![Desktop wireframe.](/static/images/desktop_wireframe.png)

 ## Data Models
+The comment model comes from the Codestar walkthrough.
+The Story model is adapted from the walkthrough's Post model, to include new elements such as an optional "notes" field and categories in which stories can be placed.
+As "post" is a method as well as a model in the Codestar walkthrough, care had to be taken to rename only the appropriate content.
+An original Category model is added to facilitate the categorization of stories.
+While categories could have been added as a choice field in the Story model, a separate Category model allows admins to CRUD categories via the admin panel, without having to change any code.

 ![Data model diagram.](/static/images/data_model_diagram.jpg)

 # Agile Development